osamakawish/Z/Documentation/1 Layout/_Layout.md

 Various coloring options will be added.

 You can always create your own colours using the hexadecimal coloring code.
 The coloring in Z uses both RGB and RGBA formats.
-The colouring code is also generalized as follows
+The colouring code is also generalized as follows:

 * `#G`: Single Precision Greyscale.
 * `#GA`: Single Precision Transparent Greyscale.